-Chocolate Chip Cookie Dough Bites are sinful morsels that melt in your mouth and are ready faster than traditional cookies.
+Chocolate Chip Cookie Dough Bites are sweet, poppable treats that melt in your mouth and come together quicker than traditional cookies.

 These cookie dough bites are a no-bake dessert that is so easy to make.
 They are made with edible cookie dough and can be served plain or dipped in chocolate.
 Either way, they are irresistible.